Rich Oswald, L.P.C.

 Do you fume when someone cuts you off in traffic?
 Does your blood pressure rocket when your child refuses to cooperate?
-If so, you are not alone.
+Do you lash out quickly and later regret so doing?
+If so, you're not alone.
 Everyone experiences anger from time to time.

 Anger is a normal and even healthy emotion.
+Like all emotions, it gives us insight into how we just perceived an event.
 But it's important to deal with it in a positive way.
 Uncontrolled anger can take a toll on your health and relationships.

-If you're often feeling angry, or if those feeling are causing problems at home or at work, here are 7 tips to help you regain control:
+If you're often feeling angry, or if those feeling are causing problems at home or at work, here are seven tips to help you regain control:

 1. Think before you speak.